Workpay icon

 1. Professionally Managed by Bookeepers or CPAs

 Conversely, payroll can be outsourced to bookkeepers and Certified Public Accountants (CPAs).
-Such experts ensure accurate payroll management.
-SME payroll needs to ensure all operations are covered.
+Such experts ensure accurate management.
+However, SMEs needs to ensure all operations are covered.

 1. Software Managed / Cloud-based Payroll

-Also called online payroll, software-managed payroll entails using an automated online portal.
+Also called online payroll, this type entails using an automated online portal.
 Data entry, time tracking, tax filing, calculations, and recordkeeping are managed in the cloud.

 Components of a Payroll

 Payroll components are several elements related to employee pay.
-These elements play a huge role in determining an employee's net salary.
+These elements play a huge role in determining an employee's net salary from an employee's gross pay.
 Some elements may vary with countries because of different labor regulations.
 They include:

 Employee Information